 - The blood test is repeated 1–2 hours later to see how you body reacts to the glucose drink.

-If you have had gestational diabetes in a previous pregnancy, you may be offered a glucose test, or a kit to check your own blood glucose levels, early in pregnancy as well as a GTT at 24–28 weeks.
+If you have had gestational diabetes in a previous pregnancy, you will be offered either a kit to check your own blood glucose levels or a GTT in early pregnancy.
+If these are normal, you will be offered a GTT again at 24–28 weeks.

 What does gestational diabetes mean for me and my baby?

-Most women who develop diabetes in pregnancy have healthy pregnancies and healthy babies but occasionally gestational diabetes can cause serious problems, especially if it goes unrecognised.
-Diagnosing and treating gestational diabetes reduces these risks.
+Most women who develop gestational diabetes have healthy pregnancies and healthy babies but occasionally gestational diabetes can cause serious problems, especially if it is not recognised or treated.

-Your baby may also be at greater risk of developing obesity and/or diabetes in later life.
+- being at greater risk of developing obesity and developing type 2 diabetes in later life.

-Controlling your levels of blood glucose during pregnancy and labour reduces the risks of all these complications for you and your baby.
+Controlling your levels of blood glucose during pregnancy and labour reduces the chances of these complications for you and your baby.

 What extra care will I need during pregnancy?

-If you are diagnosed with gestational diabetes, you will be under the care of a specialist healthcare team and will be advised to have your baby in a consultant-led maternity unit that has a neonatal unit.
+If you are diagnosed with gestational diabetes, you will be under the care of a specialist healthcare team and will be advised to have your baby in a hospital with a consultant-led maternity unit and a neonatal unit.

-Your healthcare team will usually include a doctor specialising in diabetes, an obstetrician, a specialist diabetes nurse, a specialist diabetes midwife and a dietician.
+Your healthcare team may include a doctor specialising in diabetes, an obstetrician, a specialist diabetes nurse, a specialist diabetes midwife, a dietitian and your community midwife.
 You should start receiving extra antenatal care as soon as your gestational diabetes is diagnosed.
-Having gestational diabetes will mean more clinic visits at the hospital.
+Having gestational diabetes will mean more contact with your healthcare team.

 Healthy eating and exercise

-The most important treatment for gestational diabetes is a healthy eating plan and exercise.
-Gestational diabetes usually improves with these changes although some women, despite their best efforts, need to take tablets and/or give themselves insulin injections.
-You should have an opportunity to talk to a dietician about choosing foods that will help to keep your blood glucose at a healthy and stable level.
+The most important treatment for gestational diabetes is a healthy eating plan and exercising regularly.
+Walking for 30 minutes after a meal can help with controlling your blood glucose levels.
+Gestational diabetes usually improves with these changes.
+You should have an opportunity to talk to a healthcare professional about choosing foods that will help to keep your blood glucose at a healthy and stable level.
+For more information about what to eat when you have gestational diabetes see: https://www.diabetes.org.uk/diabetes-the-basics/food-and-diabetes/i-have-gestational-diabetes.

 Monitoring your blood glucose